Chemaclass/chemaclass.com/content/blog/2023-08-02-how-do-you-get-everyone-on-board.md

 ![blog-cover](/images/blog/2023-08-02/cover.jpg)

-Last week, I was at the WeAreDevelopers World Congress, the biggest conference I've been giving a tech talk.
+I was invited to the WeAreDevelopers World Congress to give a tech talk about my experience with XP and the profound benefits of embracing change in your work and life.

+<!-- more -->

 With more than 12k attendees, 300 speakers, and ~10 tracks in parallel, I was invited to give not one but two talks.
 One is about my experience with Extreme Programming and the profound benefits of embracing change in your work and life.

-<!-- more -->

 I especially enjoyed the audience engagement and feedback they gave me after each talk.
 In particular, a question I had faced many times during my career: "**How do you deal with people reluctant to change?**"